fengalin/gstation-edit/README.md

 - pyalsa or python-alsa

 ## Runing from source
-The application can be run from the gstation_edit directory, just type:
+You can launch GStation-Edit from the download root directory:
 ``` bash
 $ ./gstation-edit
 ```